gambit/gambit/lib/_syntax/README.md

 - Correctness
   - Fix `define-library` by removing references to the old syntax system.
     - Some modules (from `make modules`) were not tested for correctness yet.
-  - Fix `make checks` as the string comparaison doesn't work anymore with hygienically renamed identifiers.
+  - Fix `make checks` as strings comparaison doesn't work anymore with renamed identifiers.

-## Full Integration check-list:
+## Full Integration Check-list:

-- Syntax
-  - Investigate the strategies used to accelerate the compilation of those old syntax construct and make sure we do the same when we can.
-  - Complete hygiene would rejects programs with undeclared identifiers.
-    Fill up the environment or accept unknown global?

-- GSI
-  - merge the original `compile-top` phase with the hygienic `compile` phase.
-  - Make sure the stepper doesn't interfere with the hygiene algorithm. (more unit tests required)

 - GSC
   - merge the parse-program phase to the hygienic `compile` phase.

+- GSI
+  - merge the original `compile-top` phase with the hygienic `compile` phase and add more unit-tests for the command-line's stepper.